Best Compact Cameras

 A nice touch on this Canon is the ability to use the touch screen to position your AF point whilst your eye is still on the viewfinder.
 I should also mention, having an optical viewfinder on a compact camera is somewhat of a rarity too – many photographers will appreciate its inclusion here.

 In-camera RAW conversion, wifi, macro mode, time-lapse movie mode, leaf shutter, built-in ND filter and the numerous other functions of the Canon PowerShot G1 X Mark III are nice, but not truly innovative on a compact camera at this price point.

 Then there’s the sub-standard battery – you’ll be lucky to get 200 shots out of one charge, which is a big disappointment.

 So how about that old elephant in the room… the price!
 At time of writing, this Canon is one of the most expensive compact cameras in its class (see latest price here).
 However, since it’s so new, I’d recommend waiting a few more months to see if the price drops below $1k, which is more reasonable for a camera of this caliber.

-So, why would I round off this post on the best compact cameras of 2018 with a camera that has so many apparent weaknesses?
+So, why would I round off this post on the best compact cameras of the year with a camera that has so many apparent weaknesses?
 Well, aside from the image quality that really is up there with the best, the Canon PowerShot G1 X Mark III was the most pleasing to hold of all the compact cameras reviewed here.

 It may seem like a minor deal to some, but how a camera feels in your hand is actually very important.
 You want one that’s comfortable to operate (despite being compact), and a joy to use (thanks to grip, button placement, etc.)